Chart Color Schemes

 Botany lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the Botany statistical area's population was estimated at 13,786 as of November 2025.
-This reflects an increase of 826 people since the 2021 Census, which reported a population of 12,960.
-The change is inferred from AreaSearch's estimate of 13,776 residents following examination of ABS's latest ERP data release (June 2024) and an additional 129 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,404 persons per square kilometer, placing Botany in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, Botany demonstrated resilient growth patterns with a 3.1% compound annual growth rate, outperforming its SA4 region.
-Overseas migration contributed approximately 54.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of the suburb of Botany is around 13,791.
+This reflects an increase of 831 people since the 2021 Census, which reported a population of 12,960 people.
+The change is inferred from the resident population of 13,776 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 130 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,406 persons per square kilometer, placing Botany in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Botany has demonstrated resilient growth patterns with a compound annual growth rate of 3.1%, outpacing the SA4 region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Botany is expected to increase by 2,346 persons to 2041, reflecting a gain of 16.9% in total over the 17-year period.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to aggregated SA2-level projections, the suburb of Botany is expected to increase by 2,346 persons to 2041, reflecting a gain of 16.9% in total over the 17 years.

 Frequently Asked Questions - Population